Skip to content

 Season by season

 Autumn (September–November) — best overall.
 Heat eases, the sea stays warm, and the olive harvest is under way.
-The Jewish High Holidays fall here and bring some closures.
+The Jewish High Holidays (Yom Kippur, Sukkot) fall here and bring closures and price spikes during the holiday weeks — but the post-Sukkot lull (mid-October through November) is the quietest and cheapest comfortable-weather period of the year.
+See the Israel in autumn guide for the Hula Valley cranes, Negev hiking season, and full autumn planning advice.

 Quick month picker